yuk1ty/twitter-cache/README.md

 This is a WIP project.

-A utility library for `twitter/util/util-cache`.
+An utility library for `twitter/util/util-cache`.

 ## Examples